lefthandlucascodd/FlowSports_Assignment/README.md

-# Flow Wrestling Test Suite
+# FloWrestling Test Suite

-This repository contains automated tests for the Flow Wrestling website, specifically focusing on the EIWA Championship event page functionality.
+This repository contains automated tests for the FloWrestling website, specifically focusing on the EIWA Championship event page functionality.

 ## Prerequisites